Charters

 Please review our policy on crutches.

-If your child will occasionally be riding the bus, do not complete this form, it is only for students who will never be riding the bus.
+If your student will occasionally be riding the bus, do not complete this form, it is only for students who will never be riding the bus.
 For safety reasons, it is highly recommended that young children have a consistent travel arrangement.

 Walking